 Your shampoo or soda bottle and its cap are made of different plastic, which needs to be separated to ensure efficient recycling or further treatment of the waste.
 On the other hand, the deodorant or spray cans are trickier to sort due to their distinctive manufacturing.

-Sorting is crucial since recycling a combined mix of various plastics results in a poor and brittle product which reduces the efficiency of the process.
+Segregation is crucial since recycling a combined mix of various plastics results in a poor and brittle product which reduces the efficiency of the process.